-If at the end of such leave the full-time employee is unable to return to full duty a certificate from the City-designated or accepted physician shall be presented, certifying to this fact, and the employee may elect, if he/she so desires, to use all or any part of the sick leave accumulated to supplement compensation payments so that the combined compensation payments and sick leave allowance will approximately equal the full-time employee's regular basic wage or salary payment.
+If at the end of such leave the employee is unable to return to full duty a certificate from the City-designated or accepted physician shall be presented, certifying to this fact, and the employee may elect to use all or any part of the sick leave accumulated to supplement compensation payments so that the combined compensation payments and sick leave allowance will approximately equal the employee's regular basic wage or salary payment.

-During the period in which the full salary or wages of any full-time employee on disability leave is paid by the City, any compensation payments made to or received by or on behalf of such full-time employee shall be deducted from the amount carried on the payroll for such full-time employee or shall be assigned to the City by the insurance carrier or the full-time employee.
+During the period in which the full salary or wages of any employee on disability leave is paid by the City, any compensation payments made to or received by or on behalf of such employee shall be deducted from the amount carried on the payroll for such employee or shall be assigned to the City by the insurance carrier or the employee.

-Whenever the City-designated physician or physician acceptable to the City shall report in writing that the full-time employee is fit for duty, such disability leave shall terminate and such full-time employee shall forthwith report to duty.
+Whenever the City-designated physician or physician acceptable to the City shall report in writing that the employee is fit for duty, such disability leave shall terminate and such employee shall forthwith report to duty.